How Busy Moms Can Better Manage Their Time

 How can I make time for family when work is so busy?

 How can I sleep more restfully?

 You must have a plan.
 Once you have a plan in place, tweaks and adjustments can be made, as you deem appropriate.
-But the first step is actually having a plan!
-If you lack a plan, typicall you will accomplish the first thing that arises.
-The problem is that he first thing that arises isn’t necessarily the priority of the day.
+But the first step is to actually have a plan!
+If you lack a plan, typically, you will accomplish the first thing that arises.
+The problem is that the first thing that arises isn’t necessarily the priority of the day.
 For example, you go into the storage closet at work to retrieve more printer paper.
 After digging for 5 minutes to locate it, you decide that the storage closet could really use some organizing, so you begin the enormous task of reorganization.
 Two hours later, you have made some progress in the storage closet, but your desk is piled high with more important priorities.
 While the closet needed some attention, there were other things that are more pressing.
-If we aren’t careful in planning, we will be pulled from task to task, never eally accomplishing anything, but tired, nevertheless.
+If we aren’t careful in planning, we will be pulled from task to task, never really accomplishing anything, but tiredness, nevertheless.
 Plan first.

 Have fun.
-Too many of us are going throughout are jobs, homes, relationships in a way that is busy, stressed, etc. And we are never really enjoying any moment.
-We’re at home worrying about the job and at the job worrying about home.
+Too many of us are going throughout our jobs, homes, and relationships in a way that is busy, stressed, etc. And we are never really enjoying the moment.
+We’re at home worrying about our job and at the job worrying about home.
 Make it a point to actually enjoy what you are doing.
 Recall why you took the job or how much you enjoy your children.
 Choose to focus on the joys of parenthood versus the to-do list.
-Choose to focus on why your job makes a difference in your community or in the quality of lives of others versus the actual tasks.
-Sometimes, an impromptu dance party at the copy machine may be just what you need to lighten the load, get a few laughs from colleagues, and actual enjoy your day!
+Choose to focus on why your job makes a difference in your community or in the quality of the lives of others versus the actual tasks.
+Sometimes, an impromptu dance party at the copy machine may be just what you need to lighten the load, get a few laughs from colleagues, and actually enjoy your day!
 Fun makes the managing of the rest of the day easier.

 Photo credit: ©Thinkstock/vadimguzhva